HorizenOfficial/horizen-academy-v2/docs/governance/decentralized-autonomous-organization-dao.md

 sidebar_label: Decentralized Autonomous Organizations - DAO
 title: What is a DAO? - Decentralized Autonomous Organizations
 slug: /decentralized-autonomous-organization-dao/
-description: A DAO, or Decentralized Autonomous Organization, is software that acts as an organization with a number of predefined rules and procedures.
+description: A DAO, or Decentralized Autonomous Organization, is a software that acts as an organization with a number of predefined rules and procedures.
 image: /img/decentralized-autonomous-organization-dao/decentralized-autonomous-organization-dao-meta.jpeg
 last_update:
   date: 2/21/2023